noinil/pynang/README.md

 pynang
 ======

 The python version of PINANG.
-PINANG Ys Not Amber, Namd, Gromacs.
+PYNANG Ys Not Amber, Namd, Gromacs.